 he is ineligible under paragraphs 8.2, 8.3 or 8.4 above to be a Member;

-he is deceased; or
+he dies; or

 his membership is terminated under paragraph 8.6 below.

 It shall be the responsibility of each Member to ensure his eligibility at all times and not the responsibility of the Trust to do so on his behalf.
 A Member who becomes aware of his ineligibility shall inform the Trust as soon as practicable and that Member’s name shall be removed from the Register of Members forthwith and he shall thereupon cease to be a Member.